Ph.D. in Economics

 University College London, UK

-Economics of aging, labor economics, applied econometrics, program evaluation, and development economics
+Economics of aging, health economics, and applied econometrics

 Emma Aguila is an Assistant Professor at the USC Sol Price School of Public of Policy.
 She was previously a Senior Economist and Director of the RAND Center for Latin American Social Policy (CLASP).
-Dr. Aguila earned her Bachelor’s Degree at the Instituto Tecnológico Autónomo de Mexico in Mexico City.
+Dr. Aguila earned her Bachelor’s Degree at the Instituto Tecnológico Autónomo de Mexico (ITAM) in Mexico City.
 She completed her master’s and Ph.D. in Economics at University College London in the United Kingdom.
 Her research interests include pension reform, saving for retirement, access to social security benefits and healthcare for vulnerable elderly population, and the interrelation between socioeconomic status and health.

 Dr. Aguila has received several awards for her work on pension reform in Mexico.
 Her study on the effects of pension reform (pay-as-you-go versus fully-funded systems) on private savings and consumption received the first prize in pensions in 2005 from CONSAR, Mexico.
 In 2007, Dr. Aguila’s study on social security systems, pension provision, and retirement behavior in Mexico received the Inter-American Award for Research in Social Security.
 In 2008, she received the RAND Gold Merit Award for her contributions to social policy in Latin America.